jdillard/structed_tutorial/editme.rst

   - Use *Ctrl-Alt-E* to transform this list to an enumerated list.

 * ::

     This is a literal block...

-    followed by a block quote

-  1. and an enumerated list
+  1. followed by an enumerated list

   2. with two list items